actuallyyun/customer-database/README.md

 # Overview

-This is a simple customer database management system that allows users to add, update, delete, and search for customers using various criteria.
+This is a simple yet robust customer database management system that allows users to add, update, delete, and search for customers using various criteria.

 The application is designed to handle large amounts of data efficiently,so it utilizes the following appropriate structures and algorithms.